Serpico: Background

-Maas' agent, Sam Cohn, was approached by agent Martin Bregman.
-Bregman expressed his interest to also produce the film after reading an article in New York magazine about the book.
-Bregman proposed one of his signed actors, Al Pacino to play the lead.
+Maas's agent Sam Cohn was approached by agent Martin Bregman.
+Bregman expressed his interest to produce the film after reading an article in New York magazine about the book.
+Bregman proposed one of his signed actors, Al Pacino, to play the lead.
 Waldo Salt was chosen to write the screenplay adaptation.
-The first draft did not impress Maas, De Laurentiis, nor Bregman.
-Bregman felt that the result was "very political", and that the story did not reflect what the producers desired to portray on the film.
-Bregman and Maas then directed Salt to the parts of the book they envisioned to be reflected on the screenplay.
-The second draft was considered a substantial improvement by the production team.
+The first draft did not impress Maas, De Laurentiis nor Bregman.
+Bregman felt that the result was "very political", and that the story did not reflect what the producers desired to portray in the film.
+Bregman and Maas directed Salt to the parts of the book that they envisioned to be reflected on the screenplay.
+The second draft was considered to be a substantial improvement by the production team.
 Bregman took the treatment to Pacino, who initially did not find the film interesting.
-Salt then visited Pacino with the re-worked script, that convinced him to consider the part.
-A meeting with Serpico, Maas and Pacino was then arranged for the actor to meet the subject of the film.
-Upon meeting him, Pacino was fully convinced to accept the part.
-John G. Avildsen was then chosen to direct the film.
+Salt visited Pacino with the re-worked script that convinced him to consider the part.
+A meeting with Serpico, Maas and Pacino was arranged for the actor to meet the subject of the film.
+After meeting him, Pacino was fully convinced to accept the part.
+John G. Avildsen was chosen to direct the film.

 Salt's work did not satisfy Avildsen, who threatened to leave the project unless he could bring Norman Wexler to write the screenplay.
 They had previously worked together in Avildsen's Joe.
-Both then traveled to Switzerland, to visit Serpico at home, and work the details.
+Both traveled to Switzerland to visit Serpico at home and work the details.
 Time to work on the production was constricted due to Pacino's commitment to The Godfather Part II.
-Further disagreement arose between Avildsen and Bregman regarding the script, and then the selection of the filming locations.
-Upon finding resistance to his plans, Avildsen threatened Bregman of quitting multiple times.
-An aggravated Bregman then called for a meeting with the production team, in order to cause the director to quit in front of witnesses.
+Further disagreement arose between Avildsen and Bregman regarding the script and the selection of the filming locations.
+In response to resistance to his plans, Avildsen threatened Bregman of quitting multiple times.
+An aggravated Bregman called for a meeting with the production team to cause the director to quit in front of witnesses.

 Avildsen had insisted on a meeting with Bregman and De Laurentiis to shoot a scene in the real home of Serpico's parents for authenticity.
 The producers felt that the structure could not accommodate the production team and equipment efficiently.
 The escalating tension on the meeting resulted in De Laurentiis firing Avildsen, and the director quit in return.
-Avildsen's account for the reason of his dismissal was refusing to cast Cornelia Sharpe as Leslie.
-Sharpe was at the time dating Bregman.
+Avildsen's account for the reason of his dismissal was that he refused to cast Bregman's then-girlfriend (and later wife) Cornelia Sharpe as Leslie.
 Avildsen would later declare that he should have treated the situation "with more finesse".
-Sidney Lumet was then hired to complete the job for his reputation as an effective director under a tight schedule.
+Sidney Lumet was hired to complete the job for his reputation as an effective director under a tight schedule.